TonyThorne/terminologyHack/README.md

 The application is written using the following stack.

-* Vue.js (version XX) - Core JS library for creating single page apps
+* Vue.js (version 3.0.0) - Core JS library for creating single page apps
 * Vuetify (version 2.x) - UI component framework for visual aspects
 * Axios - data retrieval
 * VUEX for state management (but only for errors)